 The Postscript by Carrie Classon

-Till next time, Carrie Carrie Classon’s memoir, “Blue Yarn,” was released earlier this year.
-Learn more at CarrieClasson. com
+Till next time, Carrie Carrie Classon’s memoir is called, “Blue Yarn.”
+Learn more at CarrieClasson. com.